-Supplying 8,000 to 12,000 diapers and wipes every month to caregivers of infants and toddlers helping to relieve stress from already stretched families.
-The JLCW operates the diaper bank and distributes the diapers through the Westchester County Department of Social Services..
+Launched in 2014 in conjunction with the Westchester County Government, the diaper bank supplies 8,000 to 12,000 diapers and wipes every month to caregivers of infants and toddlers helping to relieve stress from already stretched families.
+The JLCW operates the diaper bank and distributes the diapers through the Westchester County Department of Social Services.
 Learn More >

 Abbott House is dedicated to supporting nearly 2,500 children in foster care and unaccompanied immigrant children in the New York Metropolitan Area and the Hudson Valley.
 Their goal is to help them create a durable sense of family, home and community, and prepare them for a promising future.
 The organization provides services to children ranging in age from 1 to 18 years old.
-In 2020 and 2021, the Junior League of Central Westchester has partnered with Abbott House to assist with their annual holiday toy drive.
-Abbott House plans to provide 1500 children with gifts for the holiday season.
-The JLCW is one of several sponsors in Westchester that will contribute to the annual holiday toy drive with the goal of gifting children with items from their holiday wish lists
+The Junior League of Central Westchester is one of several sponsors in Westchester that will partner with Abbott House to assist with their annual holiday toy drive and provide 1,500 children with gifts from their wish lists this holiday season.

 New York State Public Affairs Committee (NYSPAC)